Azad Kashmir Plebiscite Front: Ganga hijacking

 For some time, the Qureshis were lauded as heroes.
 After India reacted by banning overflight of Pakistani planes over India, the Pakistani authorities claimed that the hijack was staged by India, and arrested the hijackers and all their collaborators.
 A one-man investigation committee headed by Justice Noorul Arifeen declared the hijacking to be an Indian conspiracy, citing Qureshi's appointment in the Border Security Force.
 In addition to the hijackers, Maqbool Bhat and 150 other NLF fighters were arrested.
 Seven people were eventually brought to trial (the rest being held without charges).
 The High Court acquitted them of treason charges.
 Hashim Qureshi alone was sentenced to seven years in prison.
 Ironically, Ashraf Qureshi was released even though he was an equal participant in the hijacking.
-This is said to have been a deal made by Zulikar Bhutto, by now the President of Pakistan, who declared that he would convict one hijacker but release the other.
+This is said to have been a deal made by Zulfikar Bhutto, by now the President of Pakistan, who declared that he would convict one hijacker but release the other.

 Amanullah Khan was also imprisoned for 15 months in a Gilgit prison during 1970–72, accused of being an Indian agent.
 He was released after protests broke out in Gilgit.
 Thirteen of his colleagues were sentenced to 14 years in prison, but released after a year.
 According to Hashim Qureshi, 400 activists of the Plebiscite Front and NLF were arrested in Pakistan after the Ganga hijacking.
 Abdul Khaliq Ansari, who was arrested and tortured, testified in the High Court that the Ganga hijacking had emboldened the people to question the corrupt practices of the Azad Kashmir leaders and, in reaction, the government arrested them and forced them to confess to being Indian agents.

 Post-hijack operations

-Further attempts by the NLF to infiltrate into Indian-controlled Kashmir also met with failure.
+Further attempts by the NLF to infiltrate into Indian-administered Kashmir also met with failure.
 Praveen Swami states that the organisation did not have enough funds and infrastructure, or support from other sources, to make an impact inside India.
-Paul Staniland adds that "State repression" in the Indian-controlled Kashmir also played a key role.
+Paul Staniland adds that "State repression" in the Indian-administered Kashmir also played a key role.

-In May 1976, Maqbool Bhat reentered the Indian-controlled Kashmir again.
+In May 1976, Maqbool Bhat reentered the Indian-administered Kashmir again.
 He was encouraged by the student protests against the 1974 Indira-Sheikh accord, by which Sheikh Abdullah agreed to return to constitutional politics.
 Bhat attempted to rob a bank in Kupwara.
 A bank employee was killed in the course of the robbery.
 Bhat was rearrested and received a second death sentence.

 Bhat's arrest effectively broke the back of the NLF in Azad Kashmir.
 Amanullah Khan moved to England, where he received the enthusiastic support of the British Mirpuri community.
-The UK chapter of the Plebiscite Front was converted into the Jammu and Kashmir Liberation Front (JKLF) in May 1977 and formed an armed wing called the `National Liberation Army'.
+The UK chapter of the Plebiscite Front was converted into the Jammu and Kashmir Liberation Front (JKLF) in May 1977 and formed an armed wing called the "National Liberation Army".
 Amanullah Khan took charge as the General Secretary of JKLF the following February.